 While it is possible for a risk assessment to stand alone without due diligence, due diligence is essentially a tool only carried out in cases where the organisation is assessing risk, and needs further information in order to enable it properly to complete its assessment.

-The risk assessment should assess the possible extent of risk in principle, then factor in the organisation’s policies and procedures, and then assess the likelihood of the risk occurring.
-For example, the assessed risk of working in a country may be high, but the organisation may determine that, if it only works for clients with good controls over tendering and project management, and if the organisation implements strong controls over its supply chain and personnel, then it is unlikely that the risk will materialise.
-Therefore, a potentially high risk has been reduced to low risk due to the client’s and organisation’s controls.
+The risk assessment should then factor in the organisation’s policies and procedures, and then assess the likelihood of the risk occurring and the likely severity of the outcome.
+For example, the assessed risk of working in a country may be high, but the organisation may determine that, if, in accordance with its procedures, it only works for clients with good controls over tendering and project management, and if the organisation implements strong controls over its supply chain and personnel, then it is unlikely that the risk will materialise, and that, if it does, the outcome can be suitably mitigated.
+Therefore, a potentially high risk has been reduced to low or low-medium risk due to the client’s and organisation’s controls.

 The purpose of the corruption risk assessment, and any due diligence carried out as part of the risk assessment, is not to eliminate all possible risk of corruption.
 The purpose is to identify, after making reasonable and proportionate enquiries and giving the issue appropriate consideration, whether the risk of corruption appears to be sufficiently low that it is reasonable to allow the business relationship, transaction or project to proceed or continue.

 Corruption risk assessment procedures implemented by the organisation should be designed to enable the organisation to assess: